What is Tamago Sando?

 While you wait for the eggs, take the butter out of the refrigerator and leave it on the counter to come to room temperature.

-Place the boiled eggs in a bowl, add a pinch of salt and pepper, and start mashing them with a spatula.
+Place the boiled eggs in a bowl and add a pinch of salt and pepper.

-Keep mixing for several minutes until the mixture becomes sticky and well combined.
+Keep mixing until the mixture becomes sticky and well combined.
+Once done, make sure to keep the mixture in your fridge until just before you use.

 A little note: I cut off the crusts for the photo, but leaving the crusts on is totally fine.
 If you remove the crusts, you can blend them to make homemade panko breadcrumbs.